powerpool-finance/powerpool-docs-old/specifications/PPTimedVesting.md

 * claimTokens(address _to) - A member itself can claim currently unlocked token amount to the provided address;
 * delegate(address _to) - A member delegates his votes to another address;
 * transfer(address _to) - A member can transfer the vested right to a new address, for ex. when the initial key is compromised;
+* increaseDurationT(uint256 _durationT) - The owner can increase the global endT value
+* increasePersonalDurationT(uint256 _personalDurationT) - The owner can increase a member's personal endT value

 ### View methods

-* `function getAvailableVotes(uint256 _alreadyClaimed) public view returns (uint256)` - returns the available amount for a vote claim based on the current contract values, and an already claimed amount input;
+* `function getAvailableVotes(uint256 _alreadyClaimed, uint256 _memberEndT) public view returns (uint256)` - returns the available amount for a vote claim based on the current contract values, an already claimed amount input, and a memberEndT;
 * `function getAvailableTokensForMember(address _member) public view returns (uint256)` - returns the available amount for a vote claim by a given member at the current block timestamp based on the current contract values;
-* `function getAvailableTokens(uint256 _alreadyClaimed) public view returns (uint256)` - returns the available amount for a token claim based on the current contract values, and an already claimed amount input;
+* `function getAvailableTokens(uint256 _alreadyClaimed, uint256 _durationT) public view returns (uint256)` - returns the available amount for a token claim based on the current contract values, an already claimed amount input, and a memberDurationT;
 * `function getAvailableTokensForMember(address _member) public view returns (uint256)` - returns the available amount for a token claim by a given member at the current block timestamp based on the current contract values;
 * `function getAvailableTokensForMemberAt(uint256 _atTimestamp, address _member) external view returns (uint256)` - the same as the above, but provides a value for the given timestamp instead of the current;
 * `function getPriorVotes(address account, uint256 blockNumber) external override view returns (uint96)` - provides information about a member unclaimed balance in order to use it in a voting contract;